New Power Method for Solving Eigenvalue Problems: Theoretical Background

 \section{Theoretical Background}

 The equation for eigenvalue problems is in the following form,

 Notations or symbols used in Eq.\ (\ref{eqn-eigen}) are generally found for quantum systems where $\hat{H}$ is a Hamilton operator (or a matrix) and $\psi$ is a wavefunction (or a vector).
+The utilization of quantum mechanical notations in this paper should not lead to confusion, as they can be readily expressed in linear algebraic forms without any difficulty.
 To simplify notations and explanations in this paper, without loss of generality, only the operator-wavefunction form is discussed.

 We assume that the solutions of Eq.\ (\ref{eqn-eigen}) are in the form of eigenvalues $\{E_n\}$ and eigenfunctions $\{\phi_n(\mathbf{r})\}$ where $n = 0, 1, \ldots, N$.
 The spatial variable $\mathbf{r}$ can be in any dimensions.
 The number of solutions can be very large or infinite.
 We also assume that the eigenvalues are all reals, distinct, ordered and positives.
 The eigenfunctions are assumed to be orthogonal and normalized.
 We can index the eigenvalues according to their order, $ 0 < E_0 < E_1 < E_2 < \ldots < E_N$. $E_0$ and $E_N$ are the lowest and the largest eigenvalues respectively.
-Positive eigenvalues requirement can be achieved by shifting the eigenvalues using a modified operator such as $\hat{H} - \sigma \hat{I}$ where $\hat{I}$ is the identity operator and $\sigma$ is the shift value.
+Positive eigenvalues requirement can be achieved by shifting the eigenvalues using a modified operator such as $\hat{H} + \sigma \hat{I}$ where $\hat{I}$ is the identity operator and $\sigma$ is the shift value.
 The requirement is important to get a stable iteration especially when an approximate operator exponentiation is used.

 The power method can generally be used to determine the largest eigenvalue, in this case $E_N$.
 The power method begins by using an initial function, $\psi^{(0)}(r)$ and then apply the Hamilton operator to the initial function.
 For derivation of the power method, the initial function is expanded into the eigenfunctions given by